mcveanlab/mccortex/README.md

     make -f job.k31.k61.mk CTXDIR=~/mccortex MEM=70GB NTHREADS=8 \
                            JOINT_CALLING=yes USE_LINKS=no brk-geno-vcf

-For a human, running time will be about 8 hours for a single sample and use about 70 of RAM.
+For a human genome, running time will be about 8 hours for a single sample and use about 70GB RAM.
 For small numbers of similar samples, peak memory usage will remain the same as a single sample, and should increase roughly logarithmically with the number of samples.

 Job finished?
 Your results are in: `mc_calls/vcfs/breakpoints.joint.plain.k31.k61.geno.vcf.gz`.